rintilyx/azure-cosmos-querybuilder/README.md

     CosmosCollection countries = new CosmosCollection("Countries");

     // Define joins
-    CosmosJoinReference statesJoin = new CosmosJoinReference(countries, "states", "s");
+    CosmosJoinReference regionsJoin = new CosmosJoinReference(countries, "regions", "s");

     // Build conditions
-    Condition populationDensityCondition = new ConditionBuilder(statesJoin) // We specify that this condition will be built on join reference
+    Condition populationDensityCondition = new ConditionBuilder(regionsJoin) // We specify that this condition will be built on join reference
                         .attribute("populationDensity")
-                        .equalsTo(populationDensity);
+                        .gt(populationDensity);

     // Build query
     return new CosmosQuery()
             .select()
             .from(countries)
-            .join(statesJoin)
+            .join(regionsJoin)
             .where(populationDensityCondition)
             .buildQuery();
 }